Space-Ed/jungle-book/Uncertain/The Declaration of Domain Inheritance.md

   I am being constructed in a domain
   I would like to choose which subdomain I am constructed with

+I would like to be constructed in my own domain.

 ### Example

 ```js